 What Happens to Mussels When There's Too Much Carbon Dioxide?

 Reduced feeding and filtration have important implications for energy and growth in blue mussels, as well as ecosystem level effects.
-“Bivalve filtration is an ecosystem service, and how ocean acidification may be affecting that must be better understood,” said Meseck.
+“Bivalve filtration is an ecosystem service, and we must better understand how ocean acidification may be affecting that,” said Meseck.

 As atmospheric carbon dioxide concentration increases, the ocean is absorbing approximately 30 percent of it, making the water more acidic.
 In the Northeastern United States, dissolved carbon dioxide in seawater increased 2.5 percent from 2007 to 2015.